Počátky

 Počátky (Potschatek) is a town in Pelhřimov District in the Vysočina Region of the Czech Republic.
 It has about 2,500 inhabitants.
 It is situated on both sides of the historical Bohemian-Moravian border.
-The historic town centre is well preserved and is protected by law as an urban monument zone.
+The historic town centre is well preserved and is protected as an urban monument zone.

-Administrative parts
+Administrative division

-Villages of Heřmaneč, Horní Vilímeč, Léskovec, Prostý and Vesce are administrative parts of Počátky.
+Počátky consists of six municipal parts (in brackets population according to the 2021 census):